gigachad80/vulturescan/README.md

 ### 🤔 Why This Name?

-Since I've decided to develop an upgraded vulscan's version so I thought of giving it similar yet sick name.
+Since I was developing an upgraded version of Vulscan, I wanted to give it a name similar to Vulscan, yet something sick and cool.

 ### ⌚ Total Time taken to build & test